 James’ management accounting research focuses on the control and performance of international operations, the use of rolling budgets and the implications of social media exposure on incentive systems.
 His paper titled “An investigation of wholly-owned foreign subsidiary control through transaction cost economics theory” was published in Accounting & Finance in 2016 and earlier received the best paper award (management accounting stream) at the 2012 AFAANZ conference.
 His emerging work examines of social media in the workplace and the role of incentive systems in this context and is funded by an AFAANZ Research Grant and UTS Business School Research Grant.

 James teaches and coordinates undergraduate introductory accounting and also teaches postgraduate management control systems.
-James was awarded the 2017 UTS Learning and Teaching Award for Individual Teaching for "a sustained approach to enhancing student engagement and performance in introductory accounting and beyond".
+James was awarded the 2018 Universities Australia Citation for Outstanding Contributions to Student Learning for "a sustained research informed set of approaches to influence, motivate and inspire students to engage and achieve higher performance in introductory accounting and beyond” and the 2017 UTS Learning and Teaching Award for Individual Teaching for "a sustained approach to enhancing student engagement and performance in introductory accounting and beyond".
 He, as part of the introductory accounting team, has also been awarded an OLT Group Citation for Outstanding Contribution to Student Learning, the UTS Learning and Teaching Group Award, Accounting Discipline Group Teaching Prize and grant funding for the application of new technologies to improve student engagement and learning.

 James has been a visiting scholar at the University of Oxford (Saïd Business School), Monash University (Department of Accounting), University of Southern California (Leventhal School of Accounting) and Luiss University Rome.
 James completed the International Teachers Programme (ITP) in 2017.